 optional oven thermometer

-*** optional coffee grinder *** A coffee grinder will make quick work of grinding marijuana down.
+*** optional coffee grinder: An inexpensive coffee grinder will make quick work of grinding marijuana down.

-1 --- The reason for keeping the temperature at or below 240°F/116°C is in order to minimize the chance of cannabinoids from being degraded by the heat.
-Once the temp goes over 250°F/121°C, there is a greater chance of heat having a negative effect.
+1 --- The reason for keeping the temperature at, or a bit below, 240°F/116°C is in order to minimize the chance of cannabinoids from being degraded by the heat.
+There are individuals who prefer higher temperatures, so you might want to experiment.

 The first few times you try decarbing, do so with dry marijuana.
 Moist marijuana takes longer to heat and the higher the moisture content, the longer it will have to be heated.
 By using dry material you will be better able to judge if moist marijuana has been heated enough.